Do AI-driven adverse actions require fair lending notices?

 Yes.
 Federal fair lending laws require adverse action notices regardless of whether the decision was made by AI.
 Under ECOA and Regulation B, lenders must provide written adverse action notices with specific reasons for credit denials — regulators have clarified this applies even when an AI model is the proximate decision-maker.
 FCRA similarly requires adverse action notices when a consumer report influences a credit or employment decision.
-Colorado SB 24-205 adds a state-level layer requiring AI-specific consumer notification and appeal rights for consequential financial decisions, creating overlapping obligations for Colorado lenders.
+Colorado's AI Act (SB 26-189, which repealed and reenacted SB 24-205) adds a state-level layer: financial services is a consequential decision, so lenders using an automated decision-making technology (ADMT) must give interaction notice, explain an adverse decision within 30 days, allow correction of inaccurate personal data, and provide meaningful human review — creating overlapping obligations for Colorado lenders.

 Applicable Regulations